 While not all cases of cardiac arrest result in ROSC, a significant number of lives may be saved by simply increasing awareness of appropriate dosing timelines.
 Based on the information within the survey, up to 77 percent of cardiac arrests resulting in death could have a link to the early administration of epinephrine; although, additional studies would be necessary to clearly define survival rates.

 Using data regarding average, national survival of cardiac arrest and Texas mortality rates, another insight becomes evident.
-According to the AHA, the national average rate of survival for cardiac arrest is 18.4 percent.
+According to the ILCOR, the national average rate of survival for cardiac arrest is 18.4 percent.
 This is the average of both the survival rates in-hospital (24.8 percent) and out-of-hospital (12 percent) rates.
 If survival chances decrease to 1 percent due to early administration, the survival rate effectively decreases 17 percent.

 Combining this with information from the JEMS study alludes to the possibility to eliminating this decrease in 50 percent of those that suffer cardiac arrest.
 Therefore, cardiac arrest mortality may have the potential to be reduced by one-half simply through the prevention of early administration of epinephrine.
 In other words, average survival rates could rise to 36.8 percent.
 That means one in three lives could be saved, opposed to one in 5 or 8, depending on in-hospital and out-of-hospital settings.

 Review of ACLS Guidelines and New Protocols Are Critical to Reducing Mortality